lewibs/keyboards/README.md

+# NO LONGER MAINTAINED
+I use keyfile now for this.

 # Notes from lewibs
 - use this with qmk wsl.
 - all I need are the maps so I got rid of everything except the readme